 Rotator cuff tendonitis

-The rotator cuff is a group of four tendons surrounding the shoulder’s ball and socket joint.
+The rotator cuff is a group of four tendons that surround the shoulder’s ball-and-socket joint.
 They provide strength to lift the arm in all directions.
 However, they also provide stability to the shoulder to firmly hold the ball of the shoulder (head of the humerus) in the socket (glenoid).

-Injury to the rotator cuff in tennis usually occurs from repetitive overload leading to bursitis, tendonitis, or tendon tear.
+Injury to the rotator cuff in tennis typically occurs due to repetitive overload, leading to bursitis, tendonitis, or a tendon tear.

 Pain is the most common problem associated with a rotator cuff injury.
-Generally, pain is located in the shoulder but sometimes radiates to the upper arm and elbow.
+Generally, pain is located in the shoulder, but sometimes radiates to the upper arm and elbow.
 In tennis, serving is usually the most provocative activity.
 Weakness often occurs when the tendons are fully torn.
-However, it is sometimes difficult to know whether the weakness is true weakness from a complete tear or apparent weakness brought on by pain in the shoulder.
+However, it can sometimes be challenging to determine whether the weakness is a true weakness resulting from a complete tear or an apparent weakness caused by shoulder pain.

 SLAP tear